 - The breathalyzer device was not calibrated or used correctly

-Do not try and face OWI charges alone, especially if you are looking at a third potential conviction.
-Contact Iowa Defenders, PLLC and schedule a consultation.
+Do not try to face OWI charges alone, especially if you are looking at a third potential conviction.
+Contact Iowa Defenders, PLLC, and schedule a consultation.
 We can take a look at your case and get right to work on a defensive strategy.
+Contact us today to learn how we can navigate these matters.